subauw/TensorRT-LLM/docs/source/batch_manager.md

 with the batch manager using two mandatory, and several optional callbacks.
 Their signatures are defined in the [`callbacks.h`](source:cpp/include/tensorrt_llm/batch_manager/callbacks.h) file.

-These callbacks are invoked in the generation loop at regular intervals and serve a variety of functions descibed below.
+These callbacks are invoked in the generation loop at regular intervals and serve a variety of functions described below.

 ### Get and Send Callbacks